flosommerfeld/Historify/README.md

 <br />
 <br />
 ## Version history
+__Version 1.3.0:__
+  Added support for mobile devices and removed remote sources to improve security.

 __Version 1.2.7:__
   Fixed the "Enable screenshots" checkbox so that Historify uses a standard placeholder image if you don't want screenshots to be taken.
 Before this fix the checkbox completely disabled new entries which were supposed to go into the history.